Aliases for RNASEH1 Gene

 GeneCards Summary for RNASEH1 Gene

 RNASEH1 (Ribonuclease H1) is a Protein Coding gene.
-Diseases associated with RNASEH1 include mitochondrial disorders and cartilage-hair hypoplasia.
+Diseases associated with RNASEH1 include cartilage-hair hypoplasia and mitochondrial disorders.
 Among its related pathways are DNA strand elongation and Telomere C-strand (Lagging Strand) Synthesis.
 GO annotations related to this gene include RNA binding and nucleic acid binding.
 An important paralog of this gene is ENSG00000255767.

 UniProtKB/Swiss-Prot for RNASEH1 Gene